 - Fishing.
 Whether or not you catch a big one, you’ll reel in plenty of conversation and peaceful relaxation.

 - Urban exploration.
 Natural features aren’t the only things that can be explored; search through old abandoned buildings and places in your hometown.
+Don’t forget to check out the local farmer’s market and buy some fresh produce!

 - Stargazing.
 Task a few people in your group with each figuring out a constellation that will be visible in your location, and how to find it.
 Then gather in a place away from light pollution, and have these guides try to point out the constellations to the group.